sherrymax/aps-examples/aps-task-assignment/assign-task-SLA-expired-and-auto-reassign-to-pool/readme.md

-#### The project contains all the components required to automatically re-assign to the Group Pool upon SLA expiry.
+#### The project contains all the components required to automatically re-assign to the Group Pool upon SLA expiry

 ### Use-Case / Requirement

 Build a process :

 1. A group (eg: hr-group) should have more than one members.
 2. A task is assigned to `hr-group`
 3. One of the members claims that task and it has an `SLA` of 5 minutes.